All Clothing Is Handmade

 Sources and Further Reading/Watching

 In thinking about this, I was inspired by many of the books I’ve read but also by Janneken Smucker’s Amish Quilts.
 In particular, she delves into perceptions of Hmong women in Lancaster County and, later on, in refugee camps in Thailand, who sew “Amish” quilts.
-Is there something about an Amish woman that actually makes her a better seamstress or is that our racial perceptions? (yes, the latter)
+Is there something about an Amish woman that actually makes her a better seamstress or is that our racial perceptions? (yes)

 Also check out the documentary Invisible Seams by Jia Li and Jodie Chan, which interviews eight Asian seamstresses and pattern-makers in the New York garment industry.
 I only came across this a week ago, just before finishing the quilt, but it spoke to another element of the same thing.
 Check out this interview with Jia and Jodie where they go into more depth about the project and what they didn’t have space to cover.